Windows Deployment Services Overview

 Northwind Traders is a shipping firm with three offices: a central office in Tooth City, and branch offices in the towns of Brushville and Flosston.
 Ron Gable is one of six IT staff members at Northwind Traders.
 His responsibility is maintaining the 250 client computers used by the company's employees.
 These are mostly desktop computers, but the sales force uses laptops for customer presentations.
 There are 200 computers in the central office in Tooth City, and 25 each in the Brushville and Flosston offices.
 Each site has an internal network running at 100 MB per second (MBps), and the branch sites are connected to the Tooth City office by a T1 line.
 Ron has three Windows Deployment Services servers at the Tooth City office and one in each of the branch offices, which are administered remotely.

-Ron’s supervisor has tasked him with deploying Windows Vista (or Windows 7) to the whole company.
+Ron’s supervisor has tasked him with deploying Windows 7 (or Windows 8.1) to the whole company.
 Previously, this would have involved many expensive trips to Brushville and Flosston, and it would have taken Ron several weeks to complete.
 He wants to use Windows Deployment Services to deploy Windows remotely; however, company policy dictates that there can be only one DHCP server on the corporate network, and this server is located at the Tooth City office.
 Remotely deploying images to the 50 computers at the branch offices would cause immense congestion on the connection.

 Ron chooses to use Windows Deployment Services because with unattended setup, he can: